Set up your 2-step verification

 Trusted contacts

 You can designate at least two trusted contacts to approve account recovery requests.
 Trusted contacts will receive a notification when their approval is needed.
-All trusted contacts must approve each request, or you need to start the process again.
+You can choose to require all or a majority of trusted contacts to approve each request.

 Keep in mind: